Fractional Yamabe problem on locally flat conformal infinities of Poincare-Einstein manifolds: Introduction and statement of the results

-As already mentioned, to prove Theorem \ref{eq:thm}, we use variational arguments by applying a suitable scheme of the barycenter technique of Bahri-Coron\cite{bc}.
-In fact, exploiting the fact that the conformal infinity is locally flat, the ambient space is Poincar\'e-Einstein, the conformal covariance property \eqref{eq:confinv}, the works of Caffarelli-Sylvestre\cite{cafsyl} and Chang-Gonzalez\cite{cg} , the Hopf-type maximum principle of Gonzalez-Qing\cite{gq}, and the standard bubbles attached to the related optimal trace Sobolev inequality, we define some bubbles and show that they can be used to run a suitable scheme of the barycenter technique of Bahri-Coron\cite{bc} for existence.
-For a discussion about the barycenter technique of Bahri-Coron\cite{bc}, we refer the reader to the introduction of our paper\cite{martndia2} (see also \cite{bc}, \cite{gam1}, \cite{gam2}, \cite{martndia1}, and \cite{ould1}).
+As already mentioned, to prove Theorem \ref{eq:thm} we use variational arguments by applying a suitable scheme of the Barycenter Technique of Bahri-Coron\cite{bc}.
+Indeed, exploiting that the conformal infinity is locally flat, the ambient space is Poincar\'e-Einstein, the conformal covariance property \eqref{eq:confinv}, the works of Caffarelli-Silvestre\cite{cafsyl} and Chang-Gonzalez\cite{cg}, the Hopf-type maximum principle of Gonzalez-Qing\cite{gq} and the standard bubbles attached to the related optimal trace Sobolev inequality, we define some bubbles and show that they can be used to run a suitable scheme of the barycenter technique of Bahri-Coron\cite{bc} for existence, which among others has been used in the works \cite{gam1}, \cite{gam2}, \cite{ould1} and \cite{nss}.
+We give below a brief discussion of the main ideas behind the argument and refer to the introduction of our paper\cite{martndia2} for a more geometric description as well as to \cite{gam2} for a detailed and concise exposition.

+The barycenter technique of Bahri-Coron\cite{bc} is an argument by contradiction, thus we assume the problem has no solution.
+Then, denoting for $1\leq p\in \N$ the limiting energy of $p$-many \textit{non collapsing} bubbles, see \eqref{dfbua}, by